28 U.S.C. §2201: Declaratory Judgment Act

 damages.[FN7]

 FN2.
-We deal only with
+We deal only with declaratory

-declarations directed exclusively to specific public officals.
+directed exclusively to specific public officals.
+‘There can

-authority, even though a subordinate,
+even though a subordinate,

 Larson v.
 Domestic & Foreign Commerce Corp., 337

 U.S. 682, 701-702, 69 S.Ct.
 1457, 93 L.Ed.
-1628; and
+1628;

-the declaratory judgment, together with an enforcing injunction,
+and the declaratory judgment, together with an enforcing injunction,

 furnishes a proper device to test the scope of this authority.